Abbey Road: "Because"

 "Because" was inspired by Lennon listening to Ono playing Ludwig van Beethoven's "Moonlight Sonata" on the piano.
 He recalled he was "lying on the sofa in our house, listening to Yoko play ...
 Suddenly, I said, 'Can you play those chords backward?'
 She did, and I wrote 'Because' around them."
 The track features three-part harmonies by Lennon, McCartney and Harrison, which were then triple-tracked to give nine voices in the final mix.
 The group considered the vocals to be some of the hardest and most complex they attempted.
-Harrison played the Moog synthesizer, and Martin played the harpsichord that opens the track.
+Harrison played the Moog synthesiser, and Martin played the harpsichord that opens the track.

 Medley

-The remainder of side two consists of a 16-minute medley of eight tracks consisting of a number of short songs and song fragments (known during the recording sessions as "The Long One"), recorded over July and August and blended into a suite by McCartney and Martin.
+The remainder of side two (with the exception of "Her Majesty") is a 16-minute medley of short songs and song fragments presented as eight tracks.
+Known during the recording sessions as "The Long One", it was recorded over July and August and blended into a suite by McCartney and Martin.
 Some songs were written (and originally recorded in demo form) during sessions for the White Album and Get Back / Let It Be, which later appeared on Anthology 3.
 While the idea for the medley was McCartney's, Martin claims credit for some structure, adding he "wanted to get John and Paul to think more seriously about their music".

 The first track recorded for the medley was the opening number, "You Never Give Me Your Money".
-McCartney has claimed that the band's dispute over Allen Klein and what McCartney viewed as Klein's empty promises were the inspiration for the song's lyrics.
+McCartney has said the band's dispute over Allen Klein and what McCartney viewed as Klein's empty promises were the inspiration for the song's lyrics.
 However, MacDonald doubts this, given that the backing track, recorded on 6 May at Olympic Studios, predated the worst altercations between Klein and McCartney.
 The track is a suite of varying styles, ranging from a piano-led ballad at the start to arpeggiated guitars at the end.
 Both Harrison and Lennon provided guitar solos, with Lennon playing the solos at the end of the track.